ericrommel/python_test_automation_book/topics/07_web_ui_testing/main_web_automation_with_playwright.md

 fullNameField = driver.find_element_by_id("userName")
 # after that is possible to manipulate by locator accodign to available methods like
 fullNameField.click()
 ```

-the same in Playwright Test framework will looks like:
+The same locator in Playwright Test framework will look like:
 ```python
 self.fullNameField = page.locator("#userName")
 ...